HackMemphis/HM-Planning/post-event/wrapup-thoughts.md

 *** Likely the Makers can help contribute the most to that section ** Software Side
 *** Look to Geek Memphis

+## Current Sponsor Commitments
+* GeekBlogTV has expressed interest
+* RocketFuel has offered to double contributions
+* ModernServices has offered to double contributions
+* Vaco has expressed interest